paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-dynamic-styles.md

 ---
 id: guide-dynamic-styles
-title: Dynamically changing Paperclip styles
+title: Dynamically Changing Styles Using JavaScript
-sidebar_label: VS Code Extension
+sidebar_label: Dynamic Styles
 ---

-TODO

 While Paperclip can cover _most_ of your UI, there will probably be edge cases where you need to compute styles using code.
-Here's
+Here's an example Paperclip file:

 ```html live
 <style>